SUPPORT FOR DADS

 There is a lot to learn but you’ve got this.
 Together we support, guide, educate and empower you to care for your family and yourself as you become a parent.

 You can build skills to:

 - Provide invaluable support to your partner during pregnancy and labour – emotionally, practically and physically.

 - Understand how to optimise natural physiological childbirth and reduce interventions.

 - Communicate effectively to advocate for your partner and family.

-- Be supported and respond pro actively to the challenges and choices you are facing
+- Take care of your emotions and needs so you can respond well to the challenges and choices you may face.

 For your ‘Birth support partner check list’, scroll down and subscribe to the Birthready newsletter.

 Attend a Beer + Bubs class (A one night session at the pub where expectant dads learn how to support their partner through the birth of their baby).
 Childbirth is daunting for men too and this session prepares fathers for an active, caring role.